tauri-apps/rfcs/0000-template.md

 # Reference-level explanation

 The technical portion of the RFC.
-Please explain in gory detail:
+Please explain in detail:

 - How the feature interacts with other features.
 - That it is reasonably clear how the feature would be implemented.